nethajisaineeraj/Cryptarithmetic-Solver/README.md

 # 🔐 Cryptarithmetic Solver

-A Python-based solver for **cryptarithmetic addition puzzles** (e.g., SEND + MORE = MONEY) using **backtracking** and **constraint satisfaction techniques**.
-The program efficiently maps letters to digits to find valid solutions.
+A **Python program** that solves **cryptarithmetic addition puzzles** (e.g., SEND + MORE = MONEY) using **backtracking** and **constraint satisfaction**.
+It maps letters to digits efficiently while keeping the user engaged with **voice-based prompts** during longer computations.

 ---

 ## 🛠️ Technologies
 - Python 3.x
+- pyttsx3 (for voice interaction)

 ---

 ## ✨ Features
-- Algorithmic approach for solving complex cryptarithmetic puzzles.
+- **Automated Puzzle Solver:** Finds valid digit-to-letter mappings for cryptarithmetic problems.
-- **Backtracking & pruning** to optimize computation and reduce time.
+- **Optimized Backtracking:** Skips invalid paths to improve performance.
-- **Voice-based commands** to keep users engaged during longer computations.
+- **Voice Interaction:** Provides real-time feedback and instructions to users, enhancing experience during complex computations.
-- Clean, modular Python code for readability and reusability.
+- **User-Friendly:** Modular and readable Python code for easy extension or adaptation.

 ---

-## 📌 Problem Example
+## 📌 Example Puzzle
 ```
   SEND
 + MORE
 ------
  MONEY
 ```
-The program finds a valid mapping of letters to digits that satisfies the addition.
+The program computes a valid mapping of letters to digits that satisfies the addition.

 ---